Rares-Ioan-Suciu/Putting_sorting_in_order/README.md

 This project was developed as a part of a research project during my Methods and Practices in Computer Science course in the first year of my Bachelor's Degree.
 The requirement of the project was to study sorting algorithms' behavior and performance.

 The project is composed of three parts:
    -The tester (in C++) - which handles the menu, selecting algorithms and data distributions, calling the analyzer and the python script resposible with generating plots.
--The analyzer (in C++) - which is responsible with generating data, that keeps increasing until a maximum value given by the user and using a simple value, and running sorting algorithms recording their runtime into a specific csv file
+   -The analyzer (in C++) - which is responsible with generating data, that keeps increasing until a maximum value given by the user and using a simple value, and running sorting algorithms recording their runtime into a specific csv file.
--The graph_maker - a python script that is used to transform the csv files into beautfiul plots
+   -The graph_maker - a python script that is used to transform the csv files into beautfiul plots.

 ## Usage
 To use the Sorting Algorithm Analyzer, follow these steps: